cloudquery/docs/docs/cli/migrations/overview.md

 ### Sync (Upgrade/Downgrade) providers

-The following command will upgrade or downgrade the provider to the version defined in our `config.yml`, if the version is defined as `latest` the latest version will downloaded and the provider upgraded to the final schema version.
+The following command will upgrade or downgrade the provider to the version defined in our `config.yml`, if the version is defined as `latest` the latest version will be downloaded and the provider migrated to the latest schema version.

 ```bash
 cloudquery provider sync aws